michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 ## Google Trends Preprocessing and Network Analysis Conversion

-For the remainder of the code and all datasets used, these were all original work from our team.
+For the remainder of the other code and all datasets used, these were all original work from our team.
 Please use the following BibTeX entry to cite our paper if you have used any part of the code or dataset (besides the Google Trends scraper script):

 ```bibtex
 @misc{lopezNetwork2025,